 Globus helps to enable virtual organizations that collaborate across organizational boundaries, and allows scientists to focus on their research, not IT problems.
 We are at the forefront of conversations about research data management, campus bridging, and models for creating sustainable software.

 Globus is a project of the Computation Institute, which is a partnership between The University of Chicago and Argonne National Laboratory, founded in 2000 to advance science through innovative computational approaches.

 Globus is supported by funding from the Department of Energy, the National Science Foundation, and the National Institutes of Health.
-We are actively pursuing ways to become sustainable such as offering Globus Provider plans to institutions and Globus Plus subscriptions to individual users.
+We are actively pursuing ways to become sustainable such as offering Globus Provider plans to institutions.